33sah/COMPWEB/README.md

 For our extension task we made a GUI of the main 9 tasks (in this respository labelled accordingly) using HTML and CSS with Bootstrap and ChartJS.

 Furthermore, we made a diminishing altitude model for air resistance as an extension of Task 9 which was used in tandem with a rotational planet model with Latitude, Longitude and Launch Axis inputs.
-This was rendered via VPython.
+This was rendered via VPython, and converted to Javascipt for integration into the website.